-2 ALLOTMENT PLOTS
+ALLOTMENT PLOTS

-Allotment plots are available as full, half and quarter size at the Norton Road Allotments.
+Allotment plots are available as full and half size at Common Road Allotments and full, half and quarter size at the Norton Road Allotments.
 Within these designations not all plots are of the same size.

-3 CONDUCT
+CONDUCT

-- a.
-Each Tenant is responsible for their actions and use of the allotment gardens. - b.
-It is important not to cause or permit any nuisance or annoyance to the occupier of any other allotment plot, or neighbouring resident.
-An obligation on you not to do anything includes an obligation not to cause it or allow it to be done by anyone else. - c.
+- 1. It is important not to cause or permit any nuisance or annoyance to the occupier of any other allotment plot.
+An obligation on you not to do anything includes an obligation not to cause it or allow it to be done by anyone else. - 2.
+Each Tenant is responsible for their actions and use of the allotment gardens - 3.
 Each Tenant is responsible for their health and safety.
-It is suggested that you carry a mobile phone in case you need to call for help. - d.
-The Tenant shall not enter onto any other Allotment at any time without the express permission of that plot holder. - e.
-Any person who accompanies the Tenant to cultivate or harvest may not at any time enter onto another plot without the express permission of the relevant plot holder. - f.
-The Tenant is responsible for the actions of children and others entering the Allotment Site with his permission. - g.
+It is suggested that you carry a mobile phone in case you need to call for help. - 4.
 The allotment may not be used for any illegal or immoral purposes and the Tenant must observe all relevant legislation or codes of practice relating to activities they carry out on the Allotment.

-4 RISK ASSESSMENTS
+RISK ASSESSMENTS

-The Landlord shall undertake all risk assessments on their sites.
+5. The Landlord shall undertake all risk assessments on their sites.

-5 RENT
+RENT

-- a.
-The rent is to be paid in advance and without deduction, unless otherwise agreed with the Landlord by the twenty-ninth day of September in every year during the continuance of the tenancy and you are charged for the whole allotment season (29th September to 28th September). - b.
-12 months-notice of rent increase will be given by the Landlord in the preceding year to take effect the following year. - c.
-Water supply shall be included in the rental charge. - d.
-There are no deductions for taking on a plot tenancy part way into the allotment tenancy year with the following exceptions: - i.
-If it is within the last 4 months of the tenancy period, where Tenants are charged half allotment tenancy fees for the remainder of that year; - ii.
-If the allotment plot is very overgrown, the tenancy fees for the remainder of that tenancy year are left to the discretion of the office as to fees level.
+- 6. The rent is to be paid in advance and without deduction, unless otherwise agreed with the Landlord, by the twenty-ninth day of September in every year during the continuance of the tenancy and you are charged for the whole allotment season (29th September to 28th September). - 7.
+12 months-notice of rent increase will be given by the Landlord in the preceding year to take effect the following year. - 8.
+Water supply shall be included in the rental charge. - 9.
+There are no deductions for taking on a plot tenancy part way into the allotment tenancy year with the following exceptions: - a) If it is within the last 4 months of the tenancy period, where Tenants are charged half allotment tenancy fees for the remainder of that year. - b) If the allotment plot is very overgrown, the tenancy fees for the remainder of that tenancy year are left to the discretion of the office as to fees level. - 10.
+If the rent remains unpaid for a period of not less than 40 days the plot is considered vacant and will be let to the next person on the waiting list.